austinjhunt/jerrywestonmize/wp-content/plugins/content-control/readme.txt

 == Frequently Asked Questions ==

+= Can I offer paid memberships with Content Control? =

+Currently this is available in our Pro version when coupled with your favorite ecommerce plugins such as WooCommerce, Easy Digital Downloads & Paid Memberships Pro.

 = Where can I get support? =

 If you get stuck, you can ask for help in the [Content Control Plugin Forum](http://wordpress.org/support/plugin/content-control).